Tristan-Phillips/Tristan-Phillips/kb/posts/UNISA/90180/DVA1501/me/summaries/prescribedBook/unit01.md

 3. Decent standard of living.
 Before 2010, a country’s GDP per capita was used to indicate a decent standard of living; this was replaced with GNI per capita.
 South Africa’s GNI per capita is 12,129 (UNDP 2020:344).

-A combined score of the indexes of these three dimensions is calculated to produce a figure between 0 and 1, calculated to three decimal places.
+A combined score of the indexes of these three dimensions is calculated to produce a figure **between 0 and 1**, **calculated to three decimal places**.

 The nearer a country is to the upper figure, the higher its assumed level of human development.

 The UNDP produces an annual report called the Human development report that indicates the HDI for that year (UNDP 2020)

-The HDI is divided into four groups of countries according to their scores, namely:
+<u>The HDI is divided into four groups of countries according to their scores, namely</u>:

 1.  very high human development – 0,898
 2.  high human development – 0,753
 3.  medium human development – 0,631
 4.  low human development – 0,513

 The countries are then ranked from first to last in the world according to their scores.

 In 2020, Norway, with a score of 0,957, ranked first and Niger, with a score of 0,394, ranked last (189th position) (UNDP 2020:345).

 Note that Niger’s MYS was 6,5 and its EYS was 2,1.
 Its low literacy rate landed it at the bottom of the rankings.

 When we look at Equatorial Guinea again, we see that it ranked 145th in 2020 because of its poor health and education services.

-It is therefore clear that the HDI gives a more accurate picture of human development than income alone.
+It is therefore clear that the **HDI gives a more accurate picture of human development than income alone**.

 Nevertheless, note that South Africa ranked 114th with a score of 0,709 in 2020 and therefore fell in the category of high human development.

 This score obscures the fact that South Africa is the most unequal country in the world (Developing Economics 2020; UNDP 2020:343–345).
-So, the HDI might work better to give us a global picture of development, but it is by no means completely accurate.
-The HDI is restricted by a lack of complete, accurate, comparable, updated data and does not reflect environmental degradation.
+So, the H**DI might work better to give us a global picture of development, but it is by no means completely accurate**.

+The HDI is restricted by a lack of:

+- complete
+- accurate
+- comparable
+- updated data

+and does not reflect environmental degradation.

 ## Under-five Morality Rate (U5MR)

 The death rate of children younger than five years, also known as the under-five mortality rate, is based on death and birth data.

 It indicates the probability of a newborn dying before its fifth birthday.

-One of the major limitations of the U5MR as a development indicator is a lack of reliable and accurate death and birth data to calculate it, especially in less developed countries.
+**One of the major limitations of the U5MR as a development indicator** is a lack of reliable and accurate death and birth data to calculate it, especially in less developed countries.
 The rate is expressed as deaths per 1 000 live births.

 The U5MR for poor countries was about 99 deaths per 1 000 births for the period 2010 to 2015, compared to 7 deaths per 1 000 births for richer nations in the same period (United Nations 2013).

-Sub-Saharan Africa had the highest U5MR rate in 2015.
+> Sub-Saharan Africa had the highest U5MR rate in 2015.

 The Sustainable Development Goals (SDGs), which replaced the Millennium Development Goals (MDGs), set a global target for the U5MR at 25 or fewer deaths per 1 000 live births by 2030.

-A high U5MR is usually linked to factors such as:
+<u>A high U5MR is usually linked to factors such as</u>:

 - poor access to safe water and sanitation
 - undernutrition